scionproto/scion/doc/ControlPlanePKI.md

 dependency between verifying paths to the distribution points and having paths to the distribution point.
 We have to make a trade-off here and revocations are to be considered on a best-effort basis.
 During regular operation, the revocation distribution points will be available and certificates are revoked in a short amount of time.
+Also, an AS can take advantage of the `OptionalDistributionPoints` field in the AS cert to nominate distribution points that are geographically diverse to mitigate availability issues.

 If any of the distribution points contains a revocation note, the certificate is considered revoked and should no longer be considered valid.
 In case of an issuer certificate, this means all